UtahMountainBiking.com presents...

 Lambert Park, Alpine UT

-Location: Lambert Park sits on the border of the national forest on the east bench of Alpine Utah.
+Lambert Park sits on the border of the national forest on the east bench of Alpine Utah.
 Terrain is hillside slopes with patches of oak, maple, and cedar.
-The Frozen Hog was Utah's first ice-and-snow bike race, and it gets better every year!
-The main race loop will be flagged for pre-riding at least two weeks before the race.
-(Please see the "Race Map" page for directions.)
+The main race loop will be marked for pre-riding at least a week before the race.

-Amenities: The Bowery Pavilion has picnic tables, and it will be wrapped with plastic sheeting to create a warm and dry environment.
-There's a bathroom on-site.
-We'll bring a water jug.
-Nearest lodging is in American Fork or Lehi, about 10 miles away.
+Amenities: The Bowery Pavilion has picnic tables and a roof.
+We wrap the pavilion in clear plastic to keep the wind out.
+There's a bathroom and water on-site.
+Nearest lodging is American Fork or Lehi, about six miles away.

 Check-in: Bowery Pavilion (see map) in Lambert Park, beginning at 8 am.
 Pre-race briefing at 8:50.
 Parking at the Bowery will be limited to available space.
-Overflow parking is available at the Rodeo Grounds, connected via a short trail or by gravel road.
+Overflow parking is available at the Rodeo Grounds, connected via a short trail or by 1/3 mile of paved road.

 Race course: